STEMSmartLabs/Arduino-EK-AI-IoT-Kit/README.md

 **Home Automation**

 Projects that automate your living space using sensors and actuators.
-Build smart fans, curtain systems, door locks, and appliance controllers using IR remotes, RFID modules, and sensors.
+Build smart fans, curtain systems, door locks, and appliance controllers using IR remotes and sensors.

 **Interactive Games**

 Fun, interactive ways to learn electronics and logic.
-Use buttons, sensors, and OLEDs to build games, elevator simulators, and people counters that respond to user interaction.
+Use buttons, sensors, and OLEDs to build games that respond to user interaction.

 **Assistive Technology**